PatternsTechGit/PT_RxJS/README.md

 };

 ```
 To understand more about environment configuration.
-See 9configuring application environment](https://angular.io/guide/build)
+See [configuring application environment](https://angular.io/guide/build)

-### Step 4: Creating a type safe model
+## Step 4: Creating a type safe model
-API has a function `/posts` that returns a array of object that looks like.
+API has a function `/posts` that returns an array of object that looks like.

 ![image](https://user-images.githubusercontent.com/100778209/157579376-36ad32e3-d21a-4b4e-85bb-d4b191cdefdd.png)

 To capture this array in type safe manner we will introduce a TypeScript interface matching the same property names as of returned objects.

-We will create a folde called `models` to contain all of our models.
+We will create a folder called `models` in `app` folder to contain all of our models.
 In it we will create a file called `posts.ts`

 ```typescript